-The Glenwood High School Dance Company is an extra-curricular activity that students can audition for at the beginning of each year.
-Several ensemble groups are run including Lyrical,

-Contemporary, Ballet, Jazz & HSC Dance.
+The Glenwood High School Dance Company is an extracurricular activity that students can audition for at the beginning of each year.
+Several ensemble groups are run including Lyrical, Contemporary, Ballet, Jazz, Musical & HSC Dance.
 The opportunity to audition is open to all students and they are encouraged to participate, regardless of experience or expertise.
-The students strive in the teamwork and structured environment, where all students work towards routines and dances by our teacher and guest choreographers.
-Glenwood High School Dance Company is celebrated throughout Sydney region, performing and representing the school at Synergy Dance Festival, In The Spotlight Dance Festival, State Dance Festival, Australian Dance and Australian Dance Festival where the company was awarded with the prestigious 'Most Effective Choreography' trophy.
+The students strive in the teamwork and structured environment, where all students work towards routines and dances by our teacher quest and choreographers.
+Glenwood High School Dance Company is celebrated throughout Sydney region, performing and representing the school at Synergy Dance Festival, In The Spotlight Dance Festival, State Dance Festival, Australian Dance and Australian Dance Festival where the company the prestigious was awarded with 'Most Effective Choreography' trophy.

-This Company strives off the three values of our school and establishes a respectful environment where all students showcase their talents, whilst also developing themselves professionally and personally.
+This Company thrives on the three values of our school and establishes a respectful environment where all students showcase their talents, whilst also developing themselves professionally and personally.
 They attend before and after school rehearsals, showcasing their readiness for learning and supporting each other to become the best version of themselves.
 GHSDC alumni have also returned to assist in the company showcasing the positive impact and overall commitment the students have given.
-All students are responsible leaders within the school community often noting their experience in Dance as something that has assisted them in their development.
+All students are responsible leaders within the school community often noting their experience in Dance as being of vital input into their development.